CyberCookie/siegel/README.md

 ```

 ##### server
 - __extenderLoc__ - path to a user defined server to extend the one created by siegel.
 Server extender should be a function.
-Function receives instance of server as a first paramenter and dependencies used for creating this server as a second.
+Function receives an instance of the server as a first paramenter and dependencies used to create this server as a second.
 - __watch__ - reload when some changes in user server occur.
 - __host__ - host used in static server.
 - __port__ - port used in static server.
 - __http2__ - whether to use HTTP2 protocol.
-- __ssl.keyPath__ - path to a ssl private key.
+- __ssl.keyPath__ - path to ssl private key.
-- __ssl.certPath__ - path to a signed certificate.
+- __ssl.certPath__ - path to signed certificate.

 ##### build
-__input.js__ - path to a react application entrypoint.\
+__input.js__ - path to react application entrypoint.\
-__input.sw__ - path to a service worker.\
+__input.sw__ - path to service worker.\
-__input.html__ - path to a site entrypoint.\
+__input.html__ - path to site entrypoint.\
-__input.assetsDir__ - path to an application static assets folder.\
+__input.assetsDir__ - path to application static assets folder.\
-__input.sassResources__ - path to a styles files which will be included in every other styles file.
-(Because of CSS modules).\
+__input.sassResources__ - path to styles files which will be included in every other styles file.
+(Usefull for variables / mixins).\
-__output__ - path to a folder when output code will be stored.\
+__output__ - path to folder when output code will be stored.\
 __aliases__ - webpack compatible aliases.\
 __plugins__ - used to extend siegel webpack plugins or to add your own.
-There are 8 plugins that are used during the build: compression, copy, sw, cssExtract, html, hot, clean and reactRefresh.
+There are 8 plugins that are used during the build: `compression`, `copy`, `sw`, `cssExtract`, `html`, `hot`, `clean` and `reactRefresh`.
 Each of them you may disable or extend with your own options that will be merged with existing ones.
-Some plugins like compression may have several instances (one for brotli and another one for gzip).
-In this example described how plugins could be configured:
+Some plugins like `compression` may have several instances (one for brotli and another one for gzip).
+This example describes how plugins can be configured:

 ```js
 plugins: {